 - There is no right or wrong size for quilts, as it depends on personal preference and how you quilt the fabric.

 - To calculate quilt sizes in inches for bed-size quilts, measure the width and length of the mattress, and add the depth to determine the ideal quilt dimensions.

 - When measuring the mattress for making a quilt, consider factors like the drop length, pillow tuck, and any additional features like footboards or headboards.

 Quilting is a beautiful art that I believe everyone should indulge in.
 However, when I was a beginner, I was intimidated by bed quilting.
 It was because of the various dimensions and depth factors you have to consider before starting the project.

-I have accumulated all the relevant information about bed-size quilt dimensions for beginners!
+I have accumulated all the relevant information about quilt size dimensions for beginners!
 Once you go through this size chart, you will find it easier to start your DIY project on mattresses.

 |Mattress Type||Mattress Depth|

 |Deep||10 inches to 15 inches|

 |Extra Deep||15 inches to 22 inches|